adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

 }
 ```

-Note that in this case we specified that we wanted to obtain the Fusion Design version with id `Y29..SGE`.
+Note that in this case we specified that we wanted to obtain the **Fusion** design version with id `Y29..SGE`.
 From this design, we specified we wanted to get the list of occurrences of other components, and what exact properties of those we want: **partNumber**.

-With REST API we would need additional requests, and wouldn't be possible to specify with this precision the data in the response.
+With a **REST** API we would need additional requests, and wouldn't be possible to specify with this precision the data in the response.

-To summarize, with GraphQL we have the benefits below:
+To summarize, with **GraphQL** we have the benefits below:

-- Single REST API endpoint – You only need to send your query to this endpoint when coding it in your applications
+- Single **REST** API endpoint – You only need to send your query to this endpoint when coding it in your applications
-- No fixed Structure for the exchange of data – as compared to the Model Derivative REST API, where you will get a large JSON dataset, that you need to understand and be able to find the data you are looking for
+- No fixed Structure for the exchange of data – as compared to the **Model Derivative REST** API, where you will get a large JSON dataset, that you need to understand and be able to find the data you are looking for
 - No over-fetching – as compared to the Model Derivative REST API, where you may need to call various APIs several times to get the data you are looking for.
-- Efficiently using resources – Because the GraphQL implementation is on the Autodesk server side, it handles the requests to get the data you are asking for.
-This minimizes the traffic and allows us to optimize without disruption to the GraphQL aspects.
+- Efficiently using resources – Because the **GraphQL** implementation is on the Autodesk server side, it handles the requests to get the data you are asking for.
+This minimizes the traffic and allows us to optimize without disruption to the **GraphQL** aspects.

 Before moving to the next step, let's run our very first query.